 Barry is survived by his wife of twenty-five years – Jamie Johnson of Munising, children – Matthew, Alex, Trevor, and Valerie Johnson all of Munising; mother – Debbie Johnson; siblings – Michael (Heather) Johnson of Munising, Daniel (Holly) Johnson of Negaunee, Rebecca Johnson of Munising, and Amy Johnson of Munising; mother and father-in-law – Jim and Carol St.Amour; brother-in-law – Mike (Katie Stickles) St.Amour; nieces and nephews – Brandon (Jordan), Carissa (Tyler), Michael (Brittney), Andrew, Nick, Natalia, Remi, Winter, Nasheena, and Echo; great-nieces and nephew – Allison, Emma, Brilliana, Lacey and Bennett; numerous aunts, uncles and cousins; best friend – Lee (Amber) Curtis; and many other great friends; pets – Zeeza, Willow, Axel.
 He was preceded in death by his father – Robert Johnson; sister-in-law – Laura St.Amour; grandparents – Marjorie and Darwin Kroupa and Mary and Frank Johnson; grandparents-in-law – Nancy and Reino Kinnunen and Peg and Hoot St.Amour; pets – Copper, Chip, Jewel.

 Visiting time with family and friends will be held at the Bowerman Funeral Home on Friday, February 19, 2021.
-To assist with attendance regulations directed by the Michigan Department of Health and Human Service, it is asked that if you are able, you come between the suggested times based off of last names:

 In lieu of flowers, memorials are requested to be made directly to the family.